 The vast majority of this population is located on the main island Rarotonga.

 Although an independent country, the Cook Islands receive a lot of support from New Zealand and it is more affluent than its nearby South-Pacific neighbours.
 All Cook Islanders are automatically entitled to New Zealand citizenship and the Cook Islands still uses New Zealand currency.

-If you would like to volunteer your medical services in Cook Islands, Rarotonga and Aitutaiki hospital are excellent options.
+If you would like to volunteer your medical services in the Cook Islands, there are two government hospitals you can consider volunteering with.